drmcnelson/Laboratory-Instrumentation-Amplifier-with-16bit-1MSPS-ADC/README.md

 The source code has been compiled for and run on a Teensy 4, an Arduino UNO R4 and a STM32 Nucleo 144 (F7).
 We prefer the Teensy for having the best SPI implementation and the fastest USB.

-As described below, the basic operation of the device is simple and it should be easy to customize or crib from the source code or python codes to integrate the INA into your experiment.
+As described below, the basic operation of the device is simple and it should be easy to customize or crib from the source code or python code to integrate the INA into your experiment.

 In the following we include some discussion of the design process, especially as related to part selection.
-And we provide spice models that may help you check your changes if you want to make any changes to the design.
+And we provide spice models that may help you check your changes, if you want to make any changes to the design.

 For a more thorough discussion of the electrical topics mentioned here, the reader is referred to Horowitz, P., & Hill, W. (2015).
 The art of electronics (3rd ed.).
 Cambridge University Press.
 ISBN-10 0521809266.
 Especially see Chapter 5 "Precision Circuits" and Chapter 8 "Low Noise Techniques".